nanotech-empa/blender-atomic-loader/README.md

 import sys
 import os

-# Option 1 (Linux): path to the python executable.
+# Get the pathe to the python executable

-# !!
+# Linux users: !!
 This will only work downloading Blender directly from the official website !!
 # python_exe = sys.executable

-# Option 2 (Windows): path to python.exe
+# Windows users:
 python_exe = os.path.join(sys.prefix, 'bin', 'python.exe')